chiedo/flask-starter/README.md

 ###Notes for elastic beanstalk users:
 >* Before doing any Elastic Beanstalk interaction, be sure that you have initialized the git repo
 >* You should do all of your elastic beanstalk interaction via the vagrant VM.
+All of your git commands other than 'git aws.push' should be run on your local machine.
 >* Before you can push to Elastic Beanstalk for the first time, you will need to navigate to /vagrant then run the following
 ```
 eb init